cairo-book/cairo-book/src/ch11-01-custom-data-structures.md

 {{#rustdoc_include ../listings/ch11-advanced-features/no_listing_12_dict_struct_member/src/lib.cairo:main}}
 ```

-## Simulating a dynamic array with dicts
+## Simulating a Dynamic Array with Dicts

 First, let's think about how we want our mutable dynamic array to behave.
 What
 operations should it support?